 **Voces is also still accepting donations for our Direct Relief Fund.
 Please contact us or click here if you are in a position to financially assist others.

 COVID-19 Resources for Wisconsin Families and Immigrants*

-*Voces de la Frontera cannot guarantee availability or eligibility of resources.
+*Voces de la Frontera cannot guarantee the availability or eligibility of resources.

 NATIONAL AND STATE ONLINE INFORMATION RESOURCES